'It Came From Something Awful' Links 4Chan And Today's Political Discourse

 A few things happened this July.

-Two hundred or so folks decked out in MAGA hats and black Fred Perry polos gathered in Washington D.C. shortly after the Fourth.
-It was nominally a rally about free speech on social media platforms, but in practice a whimpering PR stunt from various fading far-right figures.
+Two hundred or so folks decked out in MAGA hats and black Fred Perry polos gathered in Washington, D.C., shortly after the Fourth.
+It was nominally a rally about free speech on social media platforms, but in practice a whimpering PR stunt from various fading, far-right figures.
 Two weeks later a memelord was invited to the White House for a "social media summit" — again, nominally about free speech but, in practice, a PR flex from some lesser known right-wing figures.
 And then at the end of the month, Avengers: Endgame became the highest grossing movie of all time, beating out Avatar.

 If you buy the argument proposed in Dale Beran's new book, It Came from Something Awful, all three events are related.

 Beran's a writer and cartoonist who got a lot of attention for a 2017 piece he published on Medium titled "4chan: The Skeleton Key to the Rise of Trump."
 In it, he breaks down the link between the now infamous imageboard 4chan to the state of online political discourse today.
 The majority of his new book is an expansion of that.
-If you're a normie who can't quite wrap your head around exactly why so many internet goons have anime girl avatars, or how popular online political action shifted from occupying Zuccotti Park to mass trolling actress Leslie Jones and the female reboot of Ghostbusters, or yes, if you still don't know what the deal is with that frog, then Beran's book provides a good overview of internet culture.
+If you're a normie who can't quite wrap your head around exactly why so many Internet goons have anime girl avatars, or how popular online political action shifted from occupying Zuccotti Park to mass trolling actress Leslie Jones and the female reboot of Ghostbusters, or yes, if you still don't know what the deal is with that frog, then Beran's book provides a good overview of Internet culture.

 But he also gets at the undergirding feeling behind all these actions.
-In a chapter about the mindset and techniques of early internet trolls, Beran writes:
+In a chapter about the mindset and techniques of early Internet trolls, Beran writes:

 "By the mid-2000s, the internet was transitioning from a society of professional adults to idle teens congregating in places like [pop culture internet forum Something Awful].
 These kids were less interested in defending discourse than in the situationist approach to trolling — playing the whole thing like a game.
 90s nihilism endured well into the 2000s, longer than most youth cultures.
 Like wine turned into vinegar, it could decay no further.
 Both culture and counter-culture taught new generations to be so wary of being deceived and manipulated, it was best to hold nothing in your heart at all.
 Lacking convictions, the logic went, your desires could not be snagged or stolen.
 And no better example for this state of affairs than the unreal worlds of screens.
 The art of cruelty, of tearing apart delicately wrought fantasy reals, thrived."